 True enough.
-Its nature remaining as a rare-natural paradise, a 20 minutes stopover was also included at Golden Sand Beach across the Arabian Sea where we transported ourselves to our childhood years by having all the fun under the sun.
-“Poovar Backwater Cruise” (Fjord Cruise, Bophorus Cruise, Venice Cruise, Bangkok Cruise, Mandurah Cruise & Malacca Cruise) most probably will forever be cherished as a “heartwarming” memory, our next destination was to Kovalam beach for sunset watching.
+Nature remaining as a rare-natural paradise and a 20 minutes stopover was also included at Golden Sand Beach across the Arabian Sea where we transported ourselves to our childhood years by having all the fun under the sun.
+“Poovar Backwater Cruise", I won't, no, I won't say Poovar Backwater Cruise is better compared to Alleppey Backwaters, yet, it must forever be cherished as a “heartwarming” memory.

+Next in line for us was Kovalam beach for sunset watching.
 Packed with thousands of locals who jammed up the narrow street, likewise at the beach on this Sunday, honestly I really didn't feel comfortable because they kept staring and looking at me.
-So, I stood far out and spend around 15 minutes to view the considered as a charming coastline and sun going down too.
-Sunset watching obviously calmed my inner peace, but seemingly one which I tend to value for whatever reason it may be only while holidaying.
-On the other hand, street shopping at Kovalam beach didn't attract my attention, whereas we opted out from viewing the lighthouse at the southern end of the beach and on a cape since it was already getting dark.
+So, I stood far out and spend around 15 minutes for viewing the considered as a charming coastline and sun going down too.
+Sunset watching obviously calmed my inner peace, but seemingly one which I tend to value for whatever reason only while holidaying and street shopping at Kovalam beach didn't lure my attention.
+Additionally, we opted out from viewing the lighthouse at the southern end of the beach and on a cape since it was already getting dark.

 Finally, back to the hotel for dinner before calling it a day.
 Stay tune yea.
 Next change, Cochin.